signadot/routesapi/docs/workload-rules.md

 If `req.baseline` == `rule.baseline` and
     `req.routing-key` == `rule.routing-key` and
-    some TCP addresses `addrs` are in `rule.portMap[req.port]` then route to any one address `addrs`, otherwise pass the request to the baseline.
+    some TCP addresses `addrs` are in `rule.portMap[req.port]` then
+    route to any one address `addrs` otherwise
+    pass the request to the baseline.
 ```